guillemsenabre/Reality-Gap-reduction-TFG/README.md

 ## Recommandations and notes

 - Gazebo simulator is more supported in Linux OS than Windows.
 If you are not familiar with this OS, we recommend using another simulator such as PyBullet or Isaac Gym as a replacement.
 Isaac Gym provides Python APIs to communicate with and works directly with the GPU.
-When escalating this project, the simulation section would have been shifted to this simulator instead of Gazebo.
+When escalating this project, the simulation section should be shifted to this simulator instead of Gazebo.

-- Start more simple.
-Simplicity will be your friend and makes things more organized, clear ,and scalable with less errors in the long run.
-Choose a simpler robots in a simpler environment.
-Even if it seems it is toot simple, when the project starts growing it will be more efficient and clear to have simpler modular areas than a confusing and complex system.
+- Start simpler.
+Simplicity will be your friend and makes things more organized, clear, and escalable with less errors in the long run.
+Choose simpler robots in a simpler environment.
+Even if it seems it is toot simple, when the project starts growing it will be more efficient and clear to have simplified modular areas than a confusing and complex system.

 - For deeper information about the project, refer to the Thesis in `thesis_docs/Thesis.docx`